Concurrent C Minor project

 Funding

-This research is supported by Princeton University, INRIA, the National Science Foundation (CCF-0540914).
+This research has also been supported by Princeton University, INRIA, and National Science Foundation Grant CCF-0540914.